 - Sediment fence will be monitored monthly to verify they are performing as intended and that there is no transport of sediment into the watercourse area and there is no evidence of scouring from dewatering activities. - Baseflow monitoring of the existing watercourse will be in accordance with monitoring described in the Level 2 Water Study Report (WSP 2021).
-Quantitative water level monitoring will be complemented by ecological monitoring of fish communities every two years in the existing watercourse. - Fish community monitoring will also be completed for the new channel design area every two years as outlined in the DFO Authorization for the watercourse realignment. - Barn Swallow replacement habitat will be monitored annually for a period of three years as required under the registration process of the ESA.
+Quantitative water level monitoring will be complemented by ecological monitoring of fish communities every two years in the existing watercourse. - Fish community monitoring, if required by DFO, will also be completed for the new channel design area.
+A Fisheries Act authorization will be obtained for the watercourse realignment. - Barn Swallow replacement habitat will be monitored annually for a period of three years as required under the registration process of the ESA.